GM-Script-Writer-62850/HTML5-Music-Player/README.md

 Next/Back: This feature now uses a play history log, this is not saved between sessions (max length is the size of your playlist)<br/>
 Note: Changing the number of tracks in the playlist will reset session data<br/>
 Note: Pressing next will not mark a track as played unless it is at least 15% complete<br/>

+Known Bugs:<br/>
-Bug: When navagating away from tracks via the playlist will bypass history and will not mark the previous track as played (Maybe I will fix this one day, knowing it exist will bug me)
+When navagating away from tracks via the playlist will bypass history and will not mark the previous track as played (Maybe I will fix this one day, knowing it exist will bug me)

 Keyboard shortcuts:<br/>
 <pre>
 pause          - Spacebar